-I am sure the vast majority of you reading this article can oftentimes feel overwhelmed by just how full your plate is, (Sadly, I mean this figuratively and NOT literally.)
-It regularly feels as though there just aren’t enough hours in the day.
+I am sure the vast majority of you reading this article can oftentimes feel overwhelmed by just how full your plate is, it regularly feels as though there just aren’t enough hours in the day.

 Effective time management isn’t just something that comes with maturity…or even practice!
 Effective time management is a skill that needs to be learned.
 Once you have mastered it, you have the privilege of being able to balance what you NEED to do, with what you WANT to do.
 To balance home life, and work life; Social life and gym life; Education and relaxation.
 What’s not to like?!

 So how do we accomplish this?
 Of course, everyone is different, but a pretty straightforward way of balancing your life is through planning.
 Setting aside time every day for those things that matter most.
 Schedule your days and commit yourself to stick to your schedule.
 You will certainly make the most of the 24 hours you get every single day.

 “Don't say you don't have enough time.
 You have exactly the same number of hours per day that was given to Helen Keller, Pasteur, Michaelangelo, Mother Teresa, Leonardo da Vinci, Thomas Jefferson, and Albert Einstein.” ― H. Jackson Brown Jr.

 Asking for help